tedneward/Azgaarnoth/Classes/Warlock/index.md

     npc.traits.append("***Bind Weapon.*** You can transform one magic weapon into your pact weapon by performing a special ritual while you hold the weapon.
 You perform the ritual over the course of 1 hour, which can be done during a short rest.
 You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your pact weapon thereafter.
 You can't affect an artifact or a sentient weapon in this way.
 The weapon ceases being your pact weapon if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
 The weapon appears at your feet if it is in the extradimensional space when the bond breaks.")
 ```

+* **Pact of the Blood**

+    As part of your deepening pact, your patron replaces some of your blood with magic blood of their own.
+You have advantage on saving throws against blood magic, and you are immune to the [blood reading](../../Magic/Spells/blood-reading.md) spell.
+While you have no more than half of your hit points remaining, you can use a free hand as a spellcasting focus for your warlock spells.

+    In addition, as a bonus action, you can spill your own blood and spend a number of your remaining hit dice equal to your warlock spell slot leveL but instead of healing you take ld8 necrotic damage per hit die expended that ignores resistance and immunity.
+This damage doesn't cause saving throws for concentration.

+    The next warlock spell you cast on this tum using your Pact Magic feature is also a Blood spell in addition to its other schools and does not require a spell slot.
+If the casting time is 1 bonus action, you can cast the spell as part of using this feature.

+    However, the spell can't restore a dead creature to life.
+Also, unless it is a necromancy spelL it can't cause any creature to regain hit points; instead of restoring hit points, it grants temporary hit points equal to half as many hit points as it would have restored Once you use this feature to expend hit dice, you can't do so again until you finish a short or long rest.

 * **Pact of the Chain**

-  You learn the Find Familiar spell and can cast it as a ritual.
+    You learn the [Find Familiar](../../Magic/Spells/find-familiar.md) spell and can cast it as a ritual.
 The spell doesn't count against your number of spells known.

     When you cast the spell, you can choose one of the normal forms for your familiar or one of the following special forms: imp, pseudodragon, quasit, or sprite.

     Additionally, when you take the Attack action, you can forgo one of your own attacks to allow your familiar to use its reaction to make one attack of its own.

 ```
 def pactofthechain(npc):